koush/androidmono/README.txt

 git clone git@github.com:koush/androidmono.git

 # Use the get-mono.sh script to check out the proper revision of mono from svn and
 # apply any necessary patches.
-This step may take a while.
+This step may take a while because it builds mono
+# and mcs so the assemblies are available for packaging in the APK.
 cd androidmono
 ./get-mono.sh